siscia/siscia.github.io/_posts/2013-06-22-asciidoc-to-markdown.md

 Meanwhile, I thought that you might be interested to those recipe.
-They are very entry-level recepists so they may help just somebody who is very new to clojure, however if you know clojure just a little bit you migth find those interesting and you may help me to review either my English or my clojure.
+They are very entry-level recipes so they may help just somebody who is very new to clojure, however if you know clojure just a little bit you might find those interesting and you may help me to review either my English or my clojure.

-But there is a problem: the clojure-cookbook project use the .asciidoc (it is kinda like markdown but it looks more powerfull, and it is a better fit to write real-paper book) while my blog run with jekyll that use the markdown format.
+But there is a problem: the clojure-cookbook project use the .asciidoc (it is kinda like markdown but it looks more powerful, and it is a better fit to write real-paper book) while my blog run with jekyll that use the markdown format.
 Jekyll is thinking about allow other file format, but it is not ready yet.

 So I tried to figure out a solution by myself and I write a couple of lines of code.